majeinfo/chaingun/README.md

-	--no-log disables the 'log actions' (see below for the actions) --trace generates a trace file named traced.out that can be used by 'go tool trace' command --display-response displays the full response sent by the remote stressed server
+	--no-log disables the 'log actions' (see below for the actions) --trace generates a trace file named traced.out that can be used by 'go tool trace' command --display-response displays the full response sent by the remote stressed server --syntax-check-only is used to only check the syntax of the script

 b) run a Player in daemon mode :